abreumatheus/TechStartPro/README.md

 ## API Documentation

-You can access the API documentation by visiting `http://127.0.0.1:8000/`, if you didn't change the default port, or the deployed version at Heroku [here](http://olist.matheusabreu.dev.br/).
+You can access the API documentation by visiting `http://127.0.0.1:8000/`, if you didn't change the default port, or accessing the deployed version at Heroku [here](http://olist.matheusabreu.dev.br/).

 ## Testing